 All first-year engineering students enrolled in the Watson School begin their academic experience with a common first-year curriculum of mathematics and the natural sciences.

-First-year students are also introduced to the various fields of engineering in WTSN 111-112, in which they are exposed to biomedical engineering, computer engineering, electrical engineering, mechanical engineering, and industrial and systems engineering.
+First-year students are also introduced to the various fields of engineering in EDD 111-112, in which they are exposed to biomedical engineering, computer engineering, electrical engineering, mechanical engineering, and industrial and systems engineering.

 This cornerstone program ensures that all Watson School students have a broad perspective of engineering, core competency in the foundations of engineering and essential skills in problem solving, decision making, teamwork, writing and oral presentation.